ph0nik/media-jscanner/README.md

 to ensure that those tools will get the right data for each media file.

-In case of original file being deleted media-jscanner will delete matching link and all extra data that might be stored in the same folder (such as subtitles, posters, etc.).
+In case of original file being deleted media-jscanner will delete matching link and all extra data that might be stored within the same folder (such as subtitles, posters, etc.).

-Currently, both paths are defined inside *mediafolder.properties* file.
+By default, both paths are defined inside *mediafolder.properties* file.

 Technologies used:
+- Spring Boot,
+- Hibernate,
+- H2 Database Engine,
+- jsoup,
+- Thymeleaf,
-- tbd;
+- Bootstrap.